Best Black Friday Fitness Equipment Deals See Deals

 A Quick Look at the Bowflex Treadmill 22

 So, why “22”?
 This treadmill boasts a 22-inch HD touchscreen that is Bluetooth-compatible and uses the JRNY app for interactive programming.
-This treadmill has a large footprint, but it’s foldable with a “soft-drop folding system,” which saves a little room.
+This treadmill has a large footprint, but it’s a foldable treadmill with a “soft-drop folding system,” which saves a little room.

 There’s a lot to like about the 22—and a lot to be aware of, like the machine’s big price tag.